vinnymeller/swagger-preview.nvim/README.md

 **Prerequisites**:

 This plugin requires [swagger-ui-watcher](https://github.com/moon0326/swagger-ui-watcher) to be installed.
+The default `packer.nvim` configuration will automatically install it globally.

 ### packer.nvim